 - A discussion of common implementation issues

-- Exercises including the annotation of CRFs and the creation of datasets that reinforce attendees' understanding of the SDTM and the SDTM Implementation Guide for clinical data
+- Exercises including annotating CRFs and creating datasets that reinforce attendees' understanding of the SDTM and the SDTM Implementation Guide for human clinical data

 Successful Course Completion